-An HMO, or Health Maintenance Organization, is a type of health plan that offers a local network of doctors and hospitals for you to choose from.
+A Health Maintenance Organization (HMO), is a type of health plan that offers a local network of doctors and hospitals for you to choose from.
 It usually has lower monthly premiums than a PPO or an EPO health plan.
-An HMO may be right for you if you’re comfortable choosing a primary care provider (PCP) to coordinate your health care and are willing to pay a higher deductible to get a lower monthly health insurance premium.
+An HMO may be right for you if you’re comfortable choosing a Primary Care Provider (PCP) to coordinate your health care and are willing to pay a higher deductible to get a lower monthly health insurance premium.

 What is a PPO?

-A PPO, or Preferred Provider Organization, is a type of health plan that offers a larger network so you have more doctors and hospitals to choose from.
+A Preferred Provider Organization (PPO), is a type of health plan that offers a larger network so you have more doctors and hospitals to choose from.
 Your out-of-pocket costs are usually higher with a PPO than with an HMO or EPO plan.
 If you're willing to pay a higher monthly premium to get more choice and flexibility in choosing your physician and health care options, you may want to choose a PPO health plan.